waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   `ARROW_TILE_RIGHT`
 *   `COMPUTER`

 ## III.
-Current Investigation: Team Rocket Hideout (B2F)
+Current Investigation: Team Rocket Hideout

 *   **Objective:** Find the secret Team Rocket entrance in Mahogany Town, as per Lance's instructions, and disable the radio signal.
-*   **Current Location:** Team Rocket Hideout, Floor B2F.
+*   **Current Location:** Team Rocket Hideout, Floor B1F.
 *   **Key Discoveries:** The hideout entrance is in the Mahogany Mart.
-The B1F floor puzzle was solved using the `smart_pathfinder` tool.
-I am now exploring B2F to find the second password needed to access the boss's room.
+The B1F floor puzzle has two solutions.
+The eastern path was a dead end.
+I am now exploring the western path.

 ### Passwords
 *   **Password 1:** SLOWPOKETAIL (from Rocket Girl on B3F)